Overview

 We recognize and respect that coastal communities interpret coastal resilience in different ways, and we encourage potential hosts to articulate their vision for resilience projects in alignment with their community’s vision/priorities.
 For the purposes of this fellowship, coastal resilience can include engagement, planning, and preparing for, designing, or implementing projects that help to address coastal hazards like sea level rise, flooding, erosion, and tsunami.
 Projects may encompass topics related to coastal hazards and climate adaptations, including, but not limited to, relocation efforts, vulnerability assessments, feasibility studies, community engagement plans and outreach, resilience strategies, planning and policy development, communications and education, and community cultural climate resilience efforts.
 We encourage hosts to think about coastal resilience holistically – for example, a project that addresses immediate or emerging hazards in a manner that also benefits community members, local economies, and the environment.

 If you’re interested in participating in the program, but might not have the capacity for a full-time fellow and/or if your organization has natural synergies with another organization, co-hosting might be an option for you.
-You’re welcome to submit a collaborative application and/or reach out to me, if you’d like to explore this more.
+There’s a space in the host application for you to share that you’d like to co-host.
 If your organization is a state or federal entity, you also are encouraged to connect with a local organization and work together on a host application.
 There is no requirement or additional likelihood of selection for co-hosting.

 For Fellows – How To Apply

-See the “For Prospective Fellows” tab below for application instructions and to access the eSeaGrant application portal.
-The application information will be updated by Mid-May 2025.
+Please see the “For Prospective Fellows” tab below for application instructions and to access the eSeaGrant application portal.

 Award